Mathematics Faculty and Lab Coordinator

 $48,480 - $72,720.

-A full-time, 12-month, mathematics faculty and lab coordinator position is available starting August 1, 2021.
-A master’s degree in mathematics or a master’s degree with 18 graduate hours in mathematics is required.
+A full-time, 12-month, mathematics faculty and lab coordinator position is available starting January 7, 2022.
+A master’s degree is required with 18 graduate hours in mathematics preferred.
+Education is required to reflect a focus in mathematics or a related field.
 Previous collegiate-level teaching and experience in a math emporium or math lab setting strongly preferred.
 Clark State strives to facilitate a culture that recognizes, embraces, and reflects the diversity of the communities we serve.
 Diverse applicants are encouraged to apply.

-- Hiring, training and overseeing student and professional tutors working in a math lab setting
+- Hiring, training, and overseeing student and professional tutors in math lab

 - Assisting students and faculty with use of computer interface